WinVector/wrapr/extras/MacrosInR.md

 ### `nseval`

 `nseval`'s goal is to supply `quotation` and `dots` structures that correctly expose `R` quotation and evaluation facilities *without* having to go through the `S`-notation exposed to the user (as `S` notation does not properly represent full `R` semantics).
 The package [README](https://cran.r-project.org/web/packages/nseval/readme/README.html) explains this quite well.

+### `oshka::expand()`

+`oshka` has the brilliant idea that normal data processing steps never see quoted language objects, so an expander that substitutes quoted language objects (expressions, names) is compatible with normal scientific programming.
+This idea allows the very easy programatic buildup of complex expressions (example [here](https://cran.r-project.org/web/packages/oshka/README.html)).

 Conclusion
 ----------